top of page

 Read a related news item of Buttigieg's visit and learn more about my insights regarding infrastructural agendas.

-"My Archive: 20 Years of Los Angeles’ LGBTQ+ Movement" Showcased as the Cover Story in High Country News' Special "ARCHIVE" Edition, April 2022.
+"My Archive: 20 Years of Los Angeles’ LGBTQ+ Movement."
+Showcased as the cover story in High Country News' Special "ARCHIVE" Edition, April 2022.

 Barrio Stories